-If Your Partner Criticizes You About These 4 Things, It's Time To Break Up With Them
+If Your Guy Constantly Criticizes You About These 4 Things, Break It Off

 Relationships, even the best ones, are not always perfect.
 They are filled with conflict, and it's important to recognize that fighting in a relationship is completely normal.
 But there are some conflicts that should be considered red flags — namely, when your partner criticizes you for certain things.